wp-plugins/bft-autoresponder/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the sender address and other options from the main page accessible from the newly appeared "BFT Autoresponder" menu.
 4. Manage your email messages and mailing list.
+5. In order to send automated sequential emails every day your blog should be visited at least once daily.
+If this is not happening, please set up a cron job to visit it.

 == Frequently Asked Questions ==